mieweb/chat-component/README.md

 - **Responsive Design**: Mobile-friendly with collapsible sidebar
 - **Multi-conversation Support**: Manage multiple conversation threads
 - **Rich Message Types**: Support for messages, lab results, imaging reports, and events

+## Project Structure

+- **`src/chat-component-embed.jsx`** - Entry point for building the embeddable bundle.
+This file defines what gets exported when the component is built into `dist/chat-component.umd.js`.
+It bundles React 19, ReactDOM, the ChatComponent, and the Zustand store together for self-contained distribution.

 ## Documentation